mobxjs/mobx-react/README.md

 ### About `shouldComponentUpdate`

-It is possible to set a custom `shouldComponentUpdate`, but in general this should be avoid as MobX will by default provide a highly optimized `shouldComponentUpdate` implementation, based on `PureRenderMixin`.
+It is possible to set a custom `shouldComponentUpdate`, but in general this should be avoided as MobX will by default provide a highly optimized `shouldComponentUpdate` implementation, based on `PureRenderMixin`.
 If a custom `shouldComponentUpdate` is provided, it is consulted when the props changes (because the parent passes new props) or the state changes (as a result of calling `setState`), but if an observable used by the rendering is changed, the component will be re-rendered and `shouldComponent` is not consulted.